amitgola/Docker-image/README.md

 ## Simple Web Application
 This is a simple web application using Python Flask.
-This is used in the demonstration of development of Ansible Playbooks.
+Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.

 #### Below are the steps required to get this working on a base linux system.
 **a) Install all required dependencies